National Night Out, Safe Trick or Treat events canceled in Dover - Delaware State News

-DOVER – On Tuesday, the Dover Police Department announced the cancellation of two annual events due to the ongoing COVID-19 pandemic.
+DOVER – The Dover Police Department announced Tuesday the cancellation of two annual events due to the ongoing COVID-19 pandemic.

 The National Night Out event traditionally held in August was canceled after earlier being postponed, and the Safe Trick or Treat or Treat event will not be held in October.